-Outdoor chimineas include copper and cast iron finishes, as well as clay.
+Finishes include copper and cast iron, as well as clay.
 A whole is cut out of their round bottom portions, through which you view the fire and add fuel.
-Also, a chiminea has a short chimney that directs the smoke up and away from you and your guests.
+Also, they feature a short chimney that directs the smoke up and away from you and your guests.

-The first fire you set in your outdoor chiminea should be small in order to season the material.
+The first fire you set should be small in order to season the material.
 You can burn any type of wood normally burned in an indoor fireplace.

-If you won't use your outdoor chiminea during the cold winter months, it's best to store it in your garage or shed.
+If you won't use it during the cold winter months, it's best to store it in your garage or shed.

 Wikipedia - Chiminea